Spotlight CJEU Confirms Strict Limitations of Data Retention

 Put in focus

-By its judgment on the Estonian case, the judges in Luxembourg reaffirm that Union law does not lead to a general ban of data retention.
-However, they repeatedly stressed that data retention regimes can only be compatible with Union law if access to traffic and location data that allow precise conclusions of the persons’ private lives is limited to the investigation/prosecution of serious crime or the prevention of serious threats to public security.
-Substantial and procedural law must regulate the access to what is “strictly necessary”.
-Hence, it remains to be seen whether the German data retention regime, which is currently still under scrutiny in Luxembourg (→ eucrim 3/2019, 176), is compatible with the CJEU’s guidelines since it is actually restricted to a catalogue of serious criminal offences and includes further access limitations in respect of the principle of proportionality.
+Through its judgment on the Estonian case, the judges in Luxembourg reaffirmed that Union law does not lead to the general ban of data retention.
+However, they repeatedly stressed that data retention regimes can only be compatible with Union law if access to traffic and location data that allow precise conclusions concerning persons’ private lives is limited to the investigation/prosecution of serious crimes or the prevention of serious threats to public security.
+Substantive and procedural law must regulate access to what is “strictly necessary.”
+Hence, it remains to be seen whether the German data retention regime, which is currently still under scrutiny in Luxembourg (→ eucrim 3/2019, 176), is compatible with the CJEU’s guidelines, since it is actually restricted to a catalogue of serious criminal offences and includes further access limitations in respect of the principle of proportionality.